gdetor/timeseries_imputlorer/README.md

     method = ["simple", "multi"]
     strategy = ["mean", "median", "constant"]

+	# Store the name of the method and the results in the dictionary res
     res = {}
     for i, m in enumerate(method):
         for j, s in enumerate(strategy):